Byšice: Economy

 In Byšice is located one of the most significant Czech food-producing companies, Vitana.
 The company was founded in 1919 as Graf and it was moved to Byšice in 1927.
 In 2013, it became a part of the Orkla ASA conglomerate.

 A large part of the municipal territory is agricultural land, which is managed by several entities.

 Transport

-The I/16 road, which connects the D10 motorway with Mělník, passes through the municipality.
+The I/16 road, which connects the D10 motorway with Mělník, runs through the municipality.